 Myth 2: Choosing a small business is better.

-Myth 3: You can use any type of refrigerant in your air conditioner.
+Myth 3: It’s okay to use any type of refrigerant in your air conditioner.

 Myth 4: You don’t need annual A/C system maintenance.

-Myth 5: Researching the company isn’t valuable.
+Myth 5: Finding out about the business isn’t valuable.

 Myth 6: It costs you more to turn your thermostat higher while you’re out of your home.